-Regarding MCS variants, managed MCSs (Brewka et al., 2011) generalize bridge rules to derive operations (commands) for a management function that is applied on the knowledge bases; it seems possible to generalize our algorithms to this setting, but an efficient realization is not straightforward.
-Another generalization of MCS concerns dynamic data: in areas like sensor networks, social networks, or smart city applications, data may change or even continuously arrive at nodes, which motivates reactive and stream processing for MCSs (Goncalves et al., 2014; Brewka et al., 2014).
-Last but not least, allowing contexts to evolve via interation with users or with changes in the environment is a valuable extention.
+Regarding MCS variants, managed MCSs [Brewka et al., 2011b] generalize bridge rules to derive operations (commands) for a management function that is applied on the knowledge bases; it seems possible to generalize our algorithms to this setting, but an efficient realization is not straightforward.
+Another generalization of MCS concerns dynamic data: in areas like sensor networks, social networks, or smart city applications, data may change or even continuously arrive at nodes, which motivates reactive and stream processing for MCSs [Goncalves et al., 2014, Brewka et al., 2014].
 Extending our algorithms to these settings is interesting but challenging.